z3v5/old-blog/about.md

 ---

 <p class="message">
   This site will be dead soon.
-Feel free to join the Telegram channel that will replace it:
+Feel free to join the Telegram channel that will replace it.
+Link nbelow:
+</p>

 <a href="https://t.me/s/HackishSpace">Join the channel</a>
-</p>